nisheed75/UdacityCarND/README.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

 My code in located in the Advanced-Lane-Lines folder it is a visual studio solution.
 The code for camera_calibration and image undistortion is located in the camera folder and is a method in the ImageProcessor class found in the image_processor.py file.
 I use a pretty stand way to calibrate my camera.
-One thing I do is if I have claibrate the camrea before I just check if the calibration data is there and I load this data if not I recalibrate and save the calibration data.
+One thing I do is if I have calibrated the camera before I just check if the calibration data is there and I load this data if not I recalibrate and save the calibration data.

-My calibration code is added below.
+My calibration code below.

 ``` python
 def save_to_file(self, mtx, dist, cal_file_name):